nicolasloucheu/MethAnnot/README.md

 ![Figure 1](examples/Figure1.png)

-* Second, this dataframe must be mapped to the genome with the hg38_manifest.csv file.
+* Second, this dataframe must be mapped to the genome with the hg38_manifest.csv file (provided in the "example" folder).
 This will add two columns to the dataframe.
 "CHR" with the name of the chromosome and "MAPINFO" with the position of the CpG site.
 (Figure 2)

 ![Figure 2](examples/Figure2.png)